faraz9993/All_EIC_DevOps_Training/Day_23_Task.md

 ![alt text](images/Day_23_Images/Image_5)

-### Furthermore, I also created an estimate on AWS pricing calculator service named My Estimate which gave the estimation of three services Elastic Load Balancer, Amazon EC2 instance of t3.medium and Amazon RDS of db.m5.large.
+### Furthermore, I also created an estimation on AWS pricing calculator service named "My Estimate" which gave the estimation of three services.
+### 1. Elastic Load Balancer 2.
+Amazon EC2 instance of t3.medium 3.
+Amazon RDS of db.m5.large.
 The estimation was for a year.
 The total estimated cost was 18,208 USD as can be seen in the below image.

 ![alt text](images/Day_23_Images/Image_3)